-Activity Evidence that supports this approach Challenge number(s) addressed Lunchtime Support (£4,000) to provide high quality games and activities to engage pupils Extra hours at lunch to support small cohort supervision for Positive Play structures using Val Sabin resource.
+Activity Evidence that supports this approach Challenge number(s) addressed Support (£4,000) to provide high quality games and activities to Extra hours at lunch to support small cohort supervision for Positive Play structures using Val Sabin resource.
 Time for Positive Play Leads to meet and evaluate pupils who need further support, guidance and skills for inclusion with peers.
 Resourcing the initiative for language development, collaboration and cooperation for all children.
 Each cohort to have a designated adult at Lunch.
 4,5

-4 and 5 for well- being Over 90% of our pupils only time away from home during the year is on school residentials.
+4 and 5 for well-being Residential Costs Over 90% of our pupils only time away from home during the year is 1,2,3,4,5 (£) on school residentials.
 It is essential for their own wellbeing that they experience different settings before writing about it.
 Residentials are linked to Topics that they are studying.
-1,2,3,4,5 Y5 and 6 go to Whitby - Coastal Study/WW2 All Year 3 and 4 pupils are involved in learning to play instruments each week across the academic year 2021 2022 as Catch-Up after Covid restrictions on practical equipment use in school.
-Attendance and Punctuality issues.
-Attendance figures are currently good for Pupil Premium pupils and we would like to maintain this.
-Over 90% of our pupils only time away from home during the year is on school residentials.
-It is essential for their own wellbeing that they experience different settings before writing about it.
-Residentials are linked to Topics that they are studying.
-Y5 and 6 go to Whitby - Coastal Study/WW2 All Year 3 and 4 pupils are involved in learning to play instruments each week across the academic year 2021 2022 as Catch-Up after Covid
+1,2,3,4,3 Music Partnership (£) Y5 and 6 go to Whitby - Coastal Study/WW2 All Year 3 and 4 pupils are involved in learning to play instruments each week across the academic year 2021 2022 as Catch-Up after Covid restrictions on practical equipment use in school.